ibm-s390-cloud/ocp-kvm-ipi-automation/docs/TROUBLESHOOTING.md

 yum downgrade -y libvirt
 ```

-Afterwards run the following playbooks in this repository to reboot the KVM host and cleanup the failed OCP cluster installation:
+Afterwards run the following playbooks in this repository to reboot the KVM host and cleanup the failed RHOCP cluster installation:

 ```bash
 cd ansible